puetzp/vec2checkd/README.md

 * In contrast to [signalilo](https://github.com/vshn/signalilo) vec2checkd is intended to interact with pre-defined host and service objects in Icinga2 and update those objects regularly.
 So **host and service objects are not created/deleted or managed in any way by vec2checkd** because Icinga2 provides excellent tools to create any type of object even in bulk, e.g. by using the [Director](https://github.com/Icinga/icingaweb2-module-director).
 Providing a means to create objects would necessitate to re-create most of the logic that the Director already provides.
-* At this point only the first item of a PromQL result vector is processed further and the result ultimately sent to Icinga2.
-So (for now) make sure that your PromQL query yields exactly one vector. *This might change in future versions*
 * Only the PromQL result type "vector" is interpreted. *This might change in future versions*

 ## ToDos

 * Extend the Prometheus configuration object with authentication options (as the server may be shielded by a reverse proxy).
 * Extend the Prometheus and Icinga configuration objects with custom proxy options (setting HTTPS_PROXY and HTTP_PROXY in the environment would cause *both* clients to connect to Prometheus/Icinga2 via this proxy).
-* Provide a means to process multiple result vectors when the PromQL query result type is "vector".
 * Also provide a means to interpret a PromQL query result of type "matrix".